johannes-jansson/projects/_posts/2018-07-21-hand-wiring-lets-split.markdown

 ---

 > This post describes which pins can be used for hand wiring a keyboard, how to
-> connect you hand wiring matrix to the microcontroller and what you need to do
+> connect your hand wiring matrix to the microcontroller and what you need to do
 > to get your handwired keyboard to work with existing qmk firmware.

 ![always be knolling]( https://i.imgur.com/QrspkWf.jpg)